 Or you could go create some complex Zaps that do something novel and blog about it.
 Share your helpful info with the world!

-Make sure to research the company, read up on the openings, and build a great profile to showcase skills and tools relevant to the role.
+Make sure to research the company, read up on the openings, and build a great pitch to showcase skills and tools relevant to the role.